» EWC Rules & Guidelines Aug 10, 2006 15:11:39 GMT -6 Shadow Man™, Michael Saint, and 27 more like this

 Here is a stat for you: Since 2015, the person who posted on deadline day has won 25% of the time

-When it comes to 2x role-play limits (Most PPV's and Title Matches) .. the FIRST role-play should be its own thing.
+The FIRST role-play should be its own thing.
 Posted without any reference to anything your opponent has posted against you for that particular match.
-This does not apply to anything said in segments on past shows, that's all fair game.
-The SECOND role-play (if your opponent gets one up before you write it) can absolutely be a reply role-play and we encourage you to make it one.
+Roleplay 1 is always a "blind" roleplay.
+This does not apply to anything said in segments on past shows, or in previous match RPs etc, that's all fair game.
+The SECOND role-play (optional rebuttal RP) is a rebuttal RP.
 This is your chance to refute anything they said about you and hit back.
 The SECOND role-play can reference your opponents first role-play only.
 If they post a 1st and 2nd before you post a 2nd .. you CANNOT refer to both of their role-plays.
 Only the 1st one.

 6.4 - I am putting all of this out there because I want to be transparent with our process, and I want it to be made clear that we want a fair result for everyone.
 We are about improving and growing the game.
 Some federations put up multiple RP limits .. there will be a 1st rp limit and then a deadline one.
 They give points for early posted rp's etc.

 We've tried a few of these methods, but ultimately it was impossible to get right.
 Especially if a fed works on a point system .. if one person clearly wrote better than the other but lost because they posted second .. well that would be an injustice in my eyes.